 In this exercise, you have to focus on the production of a cartographically well-designed map.
 It will be your responsibility to study the task carefully and search through the reference information for ideas and answers.
 With that knowledge, you have to decide which strategy to use to complete the task.
 Important: Resources.
-You will require the latest LTR version of QGIS, plus the dataset visualization.zip.
+You will require the latest LTR version of QGIS (A Coruna 3.10), plus the dataset visualization.zip which you can download from CANVAS.

-10.3.1 Reference Material
+9.3.1 Reference Material